Antony-Thornton/MS1---Gym-Website/README.md

 * Windows 10 Laptop
 * Samsung Galaxy 10+ mobile phone
-* Iphone 12Pro
+* IPhone 12Pro
-* Ipad Mini (unknown make)
+* IPad Mini (unknown make)

 ### 4.2.4 Spelling

 I have included a specific section for spelling.
-My dyslexia makes this part particularly troublesome.
+My dyslexia can make this part particularly troublesome.
 In order to ensure that my spelling is correct I have taken each page and put it into word to spell check.
 I then manually correct the page in GitPod.

 ### 4.2.5 User testing and feedback